mikewest/fallow/data/articles/2007/06/escaping-curly-braces-in-xslt-attributes.markdown

 ArticleID:  72
 Published:  1181912094
 Modified:   1181912094
-Title:      Escaping Curly Braces in XSLT Attributes
+Title:      "Escaping Curly Braces in XSLT Attributes"
-Slug:       escaping-curly-braces-in-xslt-attributes
+Slug:       "escaping-curly-braces-in-xslt-attributes"
-OneLine:    Curly braces in the attributes of XSLT document's elements are interpreted as XPATH expressions to be evaluated.
-This sometimes causes problems...
+OneLine:    "Curly braces in the attributes of XSLT document's elements are interpreted as XPATH expressions to be evaluated.
+This sometimes causes problems..."
 Tags:
     - JavaScript
     - Yahoo